Onion is a perishable crop which needs to be carefully handled to preserve its freshness and taste.

-Freshly harvested onions should first be dried on a dry, warm, and well ventilated shed, and not directly under the sun.
+Freshly harvested onions should first be dried in a dry, warm, and well-ventilated shed, and not directly under the sun.
 The onions should be spread out on a clean and dry surface for two to three weeks or until the onion tops and necks are thoroughly dried and the outer onion bulb scales begin to flake.

 About one inch above the bulb should be cut off or the foliage could as well be braided together for storage, onions that show signs of decay should immediately be discarded.

 It is also important for the onions to be soil and debris free before putting them in a storage material.